Doctoral Internship in Health Service Psychology

 General Information

-Counseling & Psychological Services provides full-time Doctoral internships to counseling and clinical psychology students and part-time internships to masters’ students in mental health counseling, social work, and art therapy.
+Counseling & Psychological Services provides full-time Doctoral internships to counseling and clinical psychology students and full and part-time internships to masters’ students in mental health counseling, clinical social work, and art therapy.
 The Center is accredited by the International Association of Counseling Services (IACS) and is a member of the Association for Psychology Postdoctoral and Internship Centers (APPIC).
 The Doctoral psychology internship program is accredited by the American Psychological Association (APA).
 This document describes the Center’s Doctoral psychology internship opportunities.

 Video Tour of Counseling & Psychological Services